Effects of Drugs & Alcohol on the Circulatory System

 - Pulmonary circulation goes from the heart to the lungs and back to the heart again.

-Heavy misuse of drugs is known to cause problems with the circulatory system, according to the National Institute on Drug Abuse (NIDA).
+Heavy misuse of drugs is known to cause problems with the circulatory system, according to a publication featured in the British Medical Journal (BMJ).

 Other drugs known to affect the cardiovascular system include MDMA, mescaline, GHB, prescription stimulants, and CNS depressants.